jacderida/devbox/README.md

 Vagrant can be used for development and testing.
 There's a Vagrantfile configured to run the Ansible localhost provisioner and apply the playbook.
 Just run `vagrant up` in the directory.

 Certain tasks are long running.
-For a quicker testing workflow, these can be disabled:
+For a quicker testing workflow, they can be disabled:
 ```
 ANSIBLE_ARGS='--skip-tags=slow' vagrant up
 ```